Engin-Boot/pong-stage-Rajmalbasha/Stage0/Newgame.md

 Given : Application is working, user is signed in, chooses new game

-When : user selects newgame
+When : user selects new game

 Then : first ask the play time